Senior Software Engineer - Parallel Computing Systems

 - Design algorithms that generate highly optimized code from deep learning programs.

-- Build GPU-aware CPU runtime systems coordinating kernel execution for maximum performance.
+- Build GPU-aware CPU runtime systems that coordinate kernel execution for maximum performance.

-- Debug performance bottlenecks in thousand-GPU distributed systems.
+- Debug and identify performance bottlenecks in large-scale (thousand-GPU) distributed systems.

 Requirements